Parliament of Southern Ireland: January 1922 meeting of Commons members

-Abolition
+Supersession

 The Irish Free State (Agreement) Act 1922 was passed on 31 March 1922 by the British Parliament.
 It gave the force of law to the Anglo-Irish Treaty, which was scheduled to the Act.
 Section 1(2) of the Act provided that for the purposes of giving effect to Article 17 of the Treaty the Parliament of Southern Ireland would be dissolved within four months from the passing of the Act.
-The Parliament of Southern Ireland ceased to exist on 27 May 1922, when Viscount FitzAlan of Derwent, the Lord Lieutenant of Ireland, formally dissolved it and by proclamation called "a Parliament to be known as and styled the Provisional Parliament".
+On 27 May 1922, when Viscount FitzAlan of Derwent, the Lord Lieutenant of Ireland, formally dissolved it and by proclamation called "a Parliament to be known as and styled the Provisional Parliament".
 An election to this Provisional Parliament was held on 16 June 1922.
+A dissolution of Parliament is distinct from abolishing the Parliament; Lord Oranmore argued that the Senate of Southern Ireland could continue as a chamber of the Provisional Parliament, stating the Parliament of Southern Ireland "consists of a Senate and a House of Commons; and the fact that Parliament is dissolved does not have any effect upon the Senators, who are elected for periods, in most cases of ten years".

 On 6 December 1922, the Constitution of the Irish Free State came into force and Southern Ireland ceased to form part of the United Kingdom.
 The Oireachtas of the Irish Free State was a bicameral parliament consisting of Dáil Éireann and Seanad Éireann.
+Westminster's Irish Free State (Consequential Provisions) Act 1922 provided that the Government of Ireland Act 1920 would no longer apply outside Northern Ireland.